seanmfox/time-tracker/README.md

 1. Follow set-up instructions for development.
 2. Run `cd client && npm run build` to create the production build.
 3. Run `npm run start` to begin the node server that will serve the React app and Express backend.

+## Live Site
+The site can be accessed at https://opptimetracker.com.